 When the rising sign changes, several things happen at once.
 It is worth slowing down here, because this is the move that disorients new readers the most.

 First, the lord of the first house changes.
 If your Lagna shifts from Cancer to Leo, your first-house lord changes from the Moon to the Sun.
 The natural feel of the chart shifts with it.
-A Cancer Lagna chart reads through the Moon's position, dignity, dasha, and afflictions; a Leo Lagna chart reads through the Sun's.
+A Cancer Lagna chart reads through the Moon's position, dignity, dasha, and afflictions, while a Leo Lagna chart reads through the Sun's.
 These two grahas are very different signifiers of self, and the same planetary configuration tells two different stories depending on which lord is in charge.

 Second, every other house re-anchors to a new sign.
 With Cancer Lagna, the seventh house of marriage falls in Capricorn (Saturn).
 Move the Lagna to Leo and the seventh house is now Aquarius (Saturn still, in this particular case).
 But with Cancer Lagna the tenth house is Aries (Mars), while with Leo Lagna the tenth house is Taurus (Venus).
 The tenth house lord is the chart's principal signifier of career and public role.
-Switching it from Mars to Venus is not a small interpretive nudge; it is a change in what the chart says about how the person earns their public place in the world.
+Switching it from Mars to Venus is not a small interpretive nudge.
+It is a change in what the chart says about how the person earns their public place in the world.

 Third, every planet in the chart moves to a different house.
 A planet that was in the eleventh house becomes a planet in the twelfth, or the tenth, depending on which way the Lagna shifted.
-The planet keeps its sign, its degree, its Nakshatra, and its dignity; what changes is the life-domain it now governs.
+The planet keeps its sign, its degree, its Nakshatra, and its dignity.
+What changes is the life-domain it now governs.
 A Saturn that was a tenth-house Saturn (a public servant Saturn) might suddenly become an eleventh-house Saturn (a Saturn of friendships, gains, and elder networks).

 Fourth, the yogas of the chart re-form.
 Many classical yogas are defined by relationships between houses (a planet in the ninth aspecting the fifth, two planets exchanging houses, the lord of the seventh in the second).
 When the houses shift, some yogas dissolve and others appear.
 Vedic astrology sometimes describes this as the chart's "verdict" changing, because the same planets in the same signs can produce a chart of unusual blessing or unusual difficulty depending on which house alignment they fall into.